nuts92/TrackIt/README.md

 <img src="https://media.giphy.com/media/Wt0CfQT8j2X9ISvbJE/giphy.gif" width="300">

 ### Signing Up using Google:
-If the user chooses to sign up with the Google Option, the process will be as follows, first he will she
+If the user chooses to sign up with the Google Option,authentication process will ask the user to  sign up with his/her Google Account and enter his/her google email and password.
+Also, there are additional useful features in case the user forgot the password, want to sign up with another Goggle Account or create a new Google Account.

 ### Google Sign Up Screenshots: